Trail notes — what is a Trans-Rhodope?

 This tour had a long gestation.
 My naïve first trip to Sofia and surrounding area in September 2020 was sandwiched between COVID lockdowns.
 I’d imagined that I could somehow pick my way through the Rila Mountains via the slopes of Vitosha on the outskirts of Sofia, and then onward to the Pirin and Rhodopes ranges — a ‘Trans-Bulgaria’.
 This fantasy evaporated quickly when confronted with the reality of progress on rough mountain hiking paths, and terrifying experiences on busy roads that were jammed with late summer staycationers.
 I pootled around a bit and moved on to Italy to scope a route through the central Apennines.

 It was only while killing time at Sofia airport when leaving the country that a web search returned the ‘New Thracian Gold’ (NTG) project site and there, in a sub-menu entitled ‘Tourism in Eastern Rhodopes’, was something called the ‘Trans-Rodopi Long Distance Biking Trail‘.
-Apparently, during the period around 2009-2014 when the Dutch-Bulgarian project was operational, cyclists were completing the route in their tens.
+Apparently, during the period around 2009-2014 when the Dutch-Bulgarian project, allied to rewiilding initiatives, was operational, cyclists were completing the route in their tens.
 The official route map is now out of print and unavailable but GPX files can be downloaded from the NTG site.

 Buried even deeper is a page dedicated to the ‘Bike Route Rudopia‘, a more relaxed mixed surface Trans-Rhodope trail from Velingad (with an option via Trigrad) to Mezek, near Svilengrad, designed for ‘light bikers’.
 The hyperlinks are now broken but this route is marked on the OpenMTBmap mapping I use (subscription required), which grades tracks according to their quality, G1 being smooth, top quality gravel and G3 being pretty rough, for example.
 I’ve traced the Trigrad version and presented it below my actual route: